Blog

 In addition to key types of functional testing, various techniques help optimize test coverage and effectiveness.
 These techniques complement structured functional testing methods, enhancing test accuracy and defect detection.

-- Ad Hoc Testing: Performs testing without predefined test cases, relying on software tester intuition to identify defects.
+• Ad Hoc Testing: Performs testing without predefined test cases, relying on the software tester’s intuition to identify defects.
 Ad Hoc tests are unstructured, quick, and useful for catching unexpected issues.

 At Abstracta, we view functional testing as essential for building reliable and user-friendly software.
-By combining tailored strategies with innovative tools, we help teams identify risks and deliver software that not only works but also creates value for its users.
+By combining tailored strategies with leading AI tools, we help teams identify risks and deliver software that not only works but also creates value for its users.

-Functional testing is the foundation for quality, and we’re here to support your journey toward unmatched software.
+Functional testing in software testing is the foundation for quality, and we’re here to support your journey toward unmatched software.
 Book a meeting!

 What Is Automated Testing?